abhinaba-ghosh/axe-playwright/README.md

 }
 ```

+The `verbose` key is a boolean to whether to print the message `No accessibility violations detected!` when there aren't accessibility violations present in the test.
+For the `DefaultTerminalReporter` this is true and for the `v2 Reporter` this is false.

 ##### reporter (optional)

-A class instance that implements the `Reporter` interface.
-Custom reporter instances can be supplied to override default reporting behaviour dictated by `DefaultTerminalReporter`.
+A class instance that implements the `Reporter` interface or values `default` and `v2`.
+Custom reporter instances can be supplied to override default reporting behaviour dictated by `DefaultTerminalReporter` set by the value `default`. `v2` is the new TerminalReporter inspired by the reports from [jest-axe](https://github.com/nickcolley/jest-axe).

 ##### skipFailures (optional, defaults to false)